section-engineering-education/engineering-education/content/articles/handling-memory-leaks-in-android-using-leakcanary/index.md

 LeakCanary handles memory leaks in four steps.

 ### 1. Detecting objects that have been retained
-When building your project, the `Leaks` app is also installed with your application.
+When building your project, the `Leaks` app is also installed alongside your application.
 Leaks app is automatically installed due to the LeakCanary library.

 ![Leaks App](/engineering-education/handling-memory-leaks-in-android-using-leakcanary/leaks.jpg)